biswajeetyadavv/OOPs_biswa/README.md

 # OOPs_biswa

-This repository provides an overview of key Object-Oriented Programming (OOP) concepts, organized with examples in Python to help understand and implement them effectively.
+This repository provides an overview of key Object-Oriented Programming (OOP) concepts, organized with examples in java to help understand and implement them effectively.

 📑 Table of Contents